In #MeToo landmark moment, Weinstein arrives at New York court for rape trial

 The film company Weinstein founded with his brother Bob, The Weinstein Co, filed for Chapter 11 bankruptcy in March 2018.

-Reporting by Tom Hals in Wilmington, Delaware; Additional reporting by Brendan Pierson in New York and Jill Serjeant in Los Angeles; Writing by Tom Hals; Editing by Noeleen Walder and Jonathan Oatis and Steve Orlofsky
+Reporting by Tom Hals in Wilmington, Delaware; Additional reporting by Brendan Pierso, Maria Caspani and Gabriella Borter in New York and Jill Serjeant in Los Angeles; Writing by Tom Hals; Editing by Noeleen Walder and Jonathan Oatis and Steve Orlofsky